Everlag/poeitemstore/README.md

 All tests are in `dbTest` and test only functionality exposed by `db`.

+## Optimizations

+Crossed out indicates didn't work out.

+### Indexes

+Bucketing IDs into temporally and value-wise similar

+~~Compression of index values~~ overhead was too high for our workload, may revist in future with added metadata and optional compression based on workload in IndexEntry.

+~~Set pooling~~ clearing maps costs too much between IndexQueries.
+Switching to bitsets, both [dense](https://github.com/willf/bitset) and [sparse](https://github.com/js-ojus/sparsebitset) end up with significantly poorer performance.
+Did not try roaring bitmaps.

 ## License

 poeitemstore is licensed under either of